EthicalSource/phot-the-mobile-phone/src/_clusters/design-use.md

 order: 7
 highlight: The design of tech shapes and influences our use, and vice versa.
 primary_nav_description: Design shapes and influences use.
-carousel_description: The design of technology not only shapes our usage but is also influenced by how we interact with it.
+carousel_description: The design of tech shapes and influences our use, and vice versa.
-intro: The design of technology profoundly shapes and influences our patterns of use, while our interactions and needs, in turn, guide and inform its continual evolution, creating a dynamic interplay between user and device.
+intro: The design of technology shapes and influences our use, and vice versa.
+  What were phones before they became interchangeable rectangles of black mirrored glass?
 photo_credit:
   link_text: Shutterstock
 illustrations_credit: